matiaspakua/tech.notes.io/pages/sw_and_system_architecture/sustainable_software_architecture.md

 ![](../../images/software_architecture_structures_human_brain.png)

+Software architecture benefits from these principles: Techniques like modularity, layering, and design patterns mirror these cognitive processes, making code easier to understand and maintain.

 ### Chunking

 **Chunking** is a method of facilitating **short-term memory** by **grouping individual pieces of information into larger, more familiar groups**.
 When you chunk information, you break up long strings of data into smaller, more manageable units or “chunks.”
 These chunks are easier to commit to memory than a longer uninterrupted string of information.